 So whether you're a long-time renter with a lengthy contract, or just moved in yesterday with a six-month contract in your hands, here is everything you can do to give your rented property a smart makeover.

 Hubs and smart speakers

-First up, you will want a hub to control everything.
+First up, you need a hub to control everything.
 This won't be the sole means of controlling your smart home — most devices have their own apps — but once set up it'll be the easiest and most autonomous way of interacting with everything we're about to recommend.

 You could also go down the route of controlling everything by Siri and your various Apple devices.
 But for now the iPhone maker lags behind Amazon and Google in the smart home space because Siri's intelligence is limited (especially on the HomePod speaker) and the iOS Home app lacks the features and flexibility of Google Assistant and Alexa.

 Picking between Alexa and Google Assistant — between an Amazon Echo and a Google Home — mostly falls down to personal preference, as the majority of smart home devices work with both, and almost all work with the latest SmartThings Hub.

-The most important thing to be aware of with smart lights is the types of fittings available from the likes of Philips Hue, LIFX and Ikea Trådfri.
+The most important thing to be aware of with smart lights is the types of fittings available from the likes of Philips Hue, LIFX, C by GE and Ikea Trådfri.
 First check what fittings your property uses — are they screw or bayonet?
 What size is the screw? - and see if corresponding smart bulbs are available.